Love-Friday/Profit-and-Loss-Statement-Financial-Analysis/README.md

 ## Data Transformation Processes:
 1. I familiarized myself with the dataset by reviewing it to understand its structure and the various types of financial data available.
-2. In a new column called "Transaction Types", I use Excel's nestd IF functions to catgeorize the transactions from the "Account Category" column as either "Revenue" or "Expenses".
+2. In a newly created column titled "Transaction Types," I employ nested IF functions in Excel to classify the entries from the "Account Category" column into two distinct categories: "Revenue" or "Expenses."

        =IF(C2="Other Expenses","Expenses",IF(C2="Other Income","Revenue",IF(C2="Revenue","Revenue",IF(C2="Cost of Goods Sold","Expenses",IF(C2="Depreciation and
         Amortization","Expenses",IF(C2="Operating Expenses","Expenses",0))))))

    ![Screenshot 2024-12-17 124612](https://github.com/user-attachments/assets/ce759677-22d3-4b2c-95e8-9cc854dc82c1)

-4. Imported the dataset into Power BI for further transformation and analysis to meet specific requirements.
+3. Imported the dataset into Power BI for further transformation and analysis to meet specific requirements.

  ### Creating a Time Intelliegnce Calendar
-4. From the date column, I created a calendar table to enable me
+ 4. To enhance data analysis, I utilized time intelligence to create a new “Calendar” Table, which includes key time dimensions: year, month, and quarter.
+This structure enables deeper insights by simplifying time-based aggregations  and calculations.

+5. I modeled the calendar table alongside the financial dataset, establishing a one-to-many relationship between the two.
+This setup provided a robust foundation for the subsequent data visualization process, enabling more efficient exploration and interpretation of time- based trends.

    ![Screenshot 2024-12-17 123321](https://github.com/user-attachments/assets/e6a90e1f-98fa-40ba-85e9-5aac9c68247f)

 ### Using DAX Formula to Calculate Total Revenue, Total Expenses & Net Profit.

-5. To calculate the Total Revenue using DAX Functions; I used the tranaction type column(which consist of Revenue and Expenses) and amount column directly.
+6. To calculate the Total Revenue using DAX Functions; I used the tranaction type column(which consist of Revenue and Expenses) and amount column directly.

 Total Revenue;